 Protective clothing must be worn for certain tasks.
 This protective clothing must meet the legal requirements for personal protective equipment.
-The protective clothing should be long-sleeved.
+Protective clothing with long sleeves must be worn.
 Additionally safety shoes are required.

 Safety glasses must be worn for certain tasks.
 The safety glasses must comply with the standard DIN EN 166.
 The glasses must be tightly closed and equipped with side plates.